CS207G7/cs207-FinalProject/README.md

 A Complete Example
 ------------
-The following code sinppet shows an entire example that computes the reaction rate:
+The following code snippet shows an entire example that computes the reaction rate:

 ```python
 from kinetics.chemkin import Reaction, ReactionParser, ChemKin